SalomePlatform/sat/doc/src/commands/clean.rst

   * **--install** : Clean the product install directories.

+  * **--generated : Clean source, build and install directories for generated products.

   * **--all** : Clean the product source, build and install directories.

   * **--sources_without_dev** :